songtianyi/golory/.github/PULL_REQUEST_TEMPLATE.md

 Please explain the changes you made here.

 ### Checklist
-- [ ] use gofmt to format code before you issuing a pr
+- [ ] code formatted with gofmt
-- [ ] use vendor to manage third-party dependencies
+- [ ] third-party dependencies are imported to vendor directory
 - [ ] support go version 1.9+
-- [ ] add license header in your created file
+- [ ] license header added to newly created files